fivim/fivim/docs/en/user_manual.md

 ![file_manager](../images/user_manual/file_manager.png)

+At the top, it is the title bar, when encrypt/decrypt big file,it also shows the progress.

-There are some buttons on the top left corner:
+There are some buttons on the top left corner in the above image:

 - Setting button: Open `settings` dialog.
 - Theme button: Change `theme`.
 - Save button: `Save` right now.
 - Lockscreen button: `Lockscreen` right now.

+The main part of the app has navigation column / list column / editor column.

 ### Theme and appearance
 We provide some built-in themes.
 Please click the **Theme** button to switch it.